NLP-RL/SemTextualLogue-Loss/ReadMe.md

 	e.
 SemTextual Logue: bash SemTextual_Logue.sh

 ## Citation Information
+If you find this code useful in your research, please consider citing:
 ~~~~
 @inproceedings{tiwari2024hi,
   title={Hi Model, generating “nice” instead of “good” is not as bad as generating “rice”!
 Towards Context and Semantic Infused Dialogue Generation Loss Function},